Things in Scots: Running the Asset Edition – Eariwig

 Thanks for reading.
 Take care, and I hope to see you next week for more Scots on Manuscript Mondays!

-18 thoughts on “Things in Scots: Running the Asset Edition – Eariwig
+18 responses to “Things in Scots: Running the Asset Edition – Eariwig

 1. bushboy – Landcare, photography, music, poetry (of sorts), cooking, our environment, life on the land and making a difference where I can.
 MotoGP is my "boy" fix.